 double tap picture to expand gallery

-Rebecca Kinnery remembers the "old days" at the Animal Welfare League of Arlington in Virginia.
-Now an animal care technician at the shelter, Kinnery started out as a volunteer in the 1990s, when rabbits languished in a small room at the end of a hallway, beyond the cat room and past the dog kennels.
+Rebecca Kingery remembers the "old days" at the Animal Welfare League of Arlington in Virginia.
+Now an animal care technician at the shelter, Kingery started out as a volunteer in the 1990s, when rabbits languished in a small room at the end of a hallway, beyond the cat room and past the dog kennels.
 They shared tight quarters with birds, small mammals and the occasional stray chicken or piglet, and had no space for out-of-cage exercise.
 Because pre-adoption spaying and neutering weren’t the norm, hormones ran high in the rabbit room, which frequently led to undesirable behaviors and individual animals being labeled “cage crazy.”
 The rabbits didn’t get a lot of hands-on attention either, since most volunteers chose to work with cats and dogs.

 AWLA wasn’t an anomaly.
 That’s just how it was in the sheltering field then— overwhelmed with cats and dogs, shelters usually didn’t have much space, time or resources left over.
 And few staff members or volunteers understood rabbit behavior and needs.
-“It wasn’t a lack of caring on the part of people here,” Kinnery says.
+“It wasn’t a lack of caring on the part of people here,” Kingery says.
 “The knowledge just wasn’t readily available.”

 Twenty years and two renovations later, much has changed at AWLA.
 Rabbits and small mammals are now in a spacious room off the lobby, well-positioned to catch the eyes of potential adopters.
 Spaying and neutering, modern cages and daily play time outside their enclosures are now standard.
 Again, AWLA isn’t an anomaly; the stepped-up program reflects an evolution in sheltering to ensure that rabbits receive the same quality of care and attention given to dogs and cats.